rock-core/rock-and-syskit/source/basics/composition.html.md

 `OroGen::CartCtrlWdls::ToPosConverter` in Syskit.

-In case you're not sure about the naming, just add the `using_task_library` statement at the beginning, toplevel of a file and load it with `syskit ide`.
+In case you're not sure about the naming, just add the `using_task_library` statement at the toplevel of a file and load it with `syskit ide`.
 If we do so in our newly created `models/compositions/arm_cartesian_control_wdls.rb` and run

 ~~~
 syskit ide models/compositions/arm_cartesian_control_wdls.rb